schollz/heartbpm/README.md

 ## Setup the hardware.

-First you can set up the pulse sensor.
-Simply attach the pulsesensor to the arduino.
+Simply attach the pulse sensor to the Arduino, plugging the data channel into `A0`.

 <p align="center">
 <img alt="Connecting the pulse sensor to the Arduino" src="https://schollz.com/img/heartbeat_bb_POoEsoKAle.jpg" width=550px/>